Best Treatments for Dark Spots Removal

 Microdermabrasion also helps promote the growth of new collagen.
 It’s one plastic surgery alternative that gives the skin a glowing boost with virtually no commitment.

 Downtime: Expect slight redness on the skin for about 24 hours after the procedure.

-Downtime: Expect the skin to be red and peeling for about 1-3 weeks post procedure.
-You will also need to avoid sun exposure as the skin is peeling, as the skin will have increased photosensitivity.
+Downtime: Expect the skin to be red and peeling for about 1-3 weeks after the procedure.
+You will also need to avoid sun exposure while your skin is peeling because it will have increased photosensitivity.